Mathematical foundation of nonequilibrium fluctuation-dissipation theorems for inhomogeneous diffusion processes with unbounded coefficients: The Seifert-Speck-type FDT

 \section{The Seifert-Speck-type FDT}

-In fact, the Seifert-Speck-type FDT only holds for an NESS and does not hold for general nonequilibrium states.
+The Seifert-Speck-type FDT only holds for an NESS and cannot be extended to general nonequilibrium states.
 Therefore, we always assume that $X$ is homogeneous and stationary in this section and we shall use the semigroup theory of homogenous Markov processes to study this type of FDT.
+Here we still assume the regular conditions (a)-(e) and Assumption \ref{ass} to be satisfied.
 If $X$ is homogenous, the transition semigroup $\{P_t\}$ of $X$ is defined as

-\begin{lemma} If the regular conditions (a) and (b) hold, then $\{P_t\}$ is a contractive semigroup on $C_b(\Rnum^d)$. \end{lemma}
+\begin{lemma} If the regular conditions (a) and (b) are satisfied, then $\{P_t\}$ is a contractive semigroup on $C_b(\Rnum^d)$. \end{lemma}

 \begin{proof} By \cite[Corollary 4.7]{metafune2002feller}, the regular conditions (a) and (b) imply that $X$ is strong Feller, that is, $P_tf\in C_b(\Rnum^d)$ for any bounded measurable function $f$ and $t>0$.
 Therefore, $P_t$ is a bounded linear operator on $C_b(\Rnum^d)$.
 The semigroup property and contractive property are obvious. \end{proof}